Lake Kissimmee State Park

 - Spook Hill: A quirky optical illusion attraction in Lake Wales.

-- Bok Tower Gardens: A National Historic Landmark with lush gardens and a famous Singing Tower.
+- Bok Tower Gardens: A National Historic Landmark with landscaped gardens and the famous Singing Tower.

-- Lake Wales History Museum: Explore the area’s history in a restored train depot.
+- Lake Wales History Museum: Explore local history inside a restored railroad depot.

-- Kissimmee Prairie Preserve State Park: Known for its dark skies and opportunities for stargazing.
+- Kissimmee Prairie Preserve State Park: Known for wide-open landscapes, wildlife, and excellent stargazing conditions.

 Amenities